 3. I used to be absolutely obsessed with the band Collective Soul.
 Seriously, if a member stubbed his toe, I knew about it.
-Furthermore, I did not tolerate even the slightest implication of a negative notion about the band be uttered in my presence!
+Furthermore, I did not tolerate even the slightest implication of a negative notion about the band being uttered in my presence!

 There was a positive byproduct of this adulation.
 I took my first steps into the world of web design by starting a fan site for the band (formerly at collective-soul.com).
 It was one of their most popular fan sites at the time and gained me many “insider” type connections with the band.
 At the peak of its popularity, they included the site on the back of their CD, “Blender”.
 That was quite a thrill and unexpected honor.

-Shortly thereafter, though, I decided the 20+ hours a week i was putting into it was a bit much, so literally out of nowhere I pulled the plug.
+Shortly thereafter, though, I decided the 20+ hours a week I was putting into it was a bit much—so literally, out of nowhere, I pulled the plug.
 It was just as well.
-Within a week they released their own official website and sites like mine became fairly obsolete.
+Within a week, they released their own official website, and sites like mine became fairly obsolete.

 Don’t get me wrong, I still have an affection for the music.
 But in a normal, you’re-not-embarrassed-to-be-seen-in-public-with-me, sort of way.

 6. When I was in seventh grade, I met Scottie Pippen at DFW airport.
 It was right after the Bulls won their first NBA title over the Lakers.
-I was a huge Magic Johnson/Lakers fan at the time and was actually sporting my Lakers ball cap and t-shirt.
+I was a huge Magic Johnson + Lakers fan at the time and was actually sporting my Lakers ball cap and t-shirt.
 Fortunately, he still gave me an autograph — so it was a fun experience.

-Side note: on that same trip I also met the great Jimmy Connors.
+Side note: on that same trip, I also met the great Jimmy Connors.

 7. I used to cover the City Hall and Homicide beats as a reporter for the Brownsville Herald.
-City budgets and dead bodies — it was fairly disturbing, yet a pretty remarkable summer job.
+City budgets and dead bodies—it was fairly disturbing, yet a pretty remarkable summer job.